 Why Colorado is a Great Place to Live

-Colorado is one of the most desirable state to live and visit, and Pueblo may be the best of the best!
+Colorado is one of the most desirable states to live and visit, and Pueblo may be the best of the best!
 Focused on reinvention and innovation, particularly in the energy industry, Pueblo continues to prosper and grow.

 There are a variety of cities to choose from in Pueblo County, including Pueblo (population: 153,523), Rye (population: 1,901), Colorado City (population: 1,709), Avondale (population: 1,577) and Beulah (population: 1,249).
 The county seat is the city of Pueblo.

-Pueblo County has a couple malls to choose from (Pueblo Mall, Midtown Shopping Center, Pueblo Crossing), as well as a variety of department stores (Target, Walmart), and local specialties like Seabel’s Gourmet Shop and Springside Cheese Shop!
+Pueblo County has a couple of malls to choose from (Pueblo Mall, Midtown Shopping Center, Pueblo Crossing), as well as a variety of department stores (Target, Walmart), and local specialties like Seabel’s Gourmet Shop and Springside Cheese Shop!

 The cost of living in Pueblo County is 15% less than the U.S. average, and the area boats low-cost energy and utility services.
 The mild climate helps keep energy costs to a minimum.
 If you’re wondering how much it would cost you to live in Pueblo compared to your current city, check out this free online tool.

-In fact, there is tremendous efforts in the county to utilize the 250 days of sunshine and harness solar energy.
+In fact, there are tremendous efforts in the county to utilize the 250 days of sunshine and harness solar energy.
 Save yourself some money with inexpensive utilities and use it to invest in a cheaper real estate market!

-In fact, Pueblo has some of the least expensive real estate market of all major cities in Colorado.
+In fact, Pueblo has some of the least expensive real estate markets of all major cities in Colorado.
 It’s a great opportunity to get the most for your dollar in the state of Colorado.
 We know that areas like Denver have been climbing in price for years.
 Closing costs, property taxes, and average housing costs all increase.
 This article by Smart Asset shows you how average property taxes in Pueblo are only $1,054 compared to $1,472 in Denver.
 That’s a loss of $418!
 It may not seem like much, but that’s just one small area of life.
 Then you add on the extra housing costs, utilities, childcare, groceries, and other caveats of the big city life, and you’ve quickly stretched your budget pretty thin.

-Another great draw to the area is Colorado State University – Pueblo.
+Another great draw to the area is Colorado State University-Pueblo.
 This campus is a big part of the local community, because of its academic achievements and its prominence in athletic programs (go ThunderWolves!).

 This community is focused on growth and the cost of real estate here, it’s easy to get started!
 Make one of these parcels your own personal playground!
 You can use it to throw down the tailgate with friends, have a cold one, and reminisce on good times.

 It’s important to realize that not all lots in Pueblo County are buildable.
-Some properties are great for camping and RVs or mobile homes (although the camping and RVing is rarely allowed by the county on residential property).
+Some properties are great for camping and RVs or mobile homes (although camping and RVing is rarely allowed by the county on the residential property).
 If you’re looking for a more permanent structure, some are tailored for tiny homes, container homes, manufactured or developed housing.

 When starting to look at real estate in Pueblo County, it’s advisable to check with the County’s Planning and Development department.
 They can tell you exactly what each property is zoned for and what is restricted, hazards, and other regulations.

 The zoning regulations are very important because if a parcel is purchased and zoned as residential, you likely are not allowed to hunt on it (seems obvious, right?).
-As in any town or county, there are some small rules and technicalities you should be aware of as property owner, so don’t underestimate a call or chat with the Planning and Development department.
+As in any town or county, there are some small rules and technicalities you should be aware of as property owners, so don’t underestimate a call or chat with the Planning and Development department.

 We previously mentioned that Pueblo County is very conscious of sustainability efforts, there are Sustainability Principles to be aware of when it comes to land development plans.